- Home

 Senior Property Tax Exemption

-Brochure: (Information for the Senior Homestead Exemption and the Disabled Veteran Exemption)
+Learn more about the Senior Exemption and the Disabled Veteran Exemption

 Eligibility requirements:

-- The qualifying senior must occupy the property as his or her primary residence, and be the owner of record and must have done so for at least ten consecutive years prior to January 1 of the tax year.
+- The qualifying senior must occupy the property as their primary residence, and be the owner of record and must have done so for at least ten consecutive years prior to January 1 of the tax year.
 Limited exceptions to the ownership and occupancy requirements are detailed in the qualifications section of the application.

 This exemption is available to applicants who: